RAD Group

-The RAD Group is composed of independent companies that develop, manufacture and market solutions for diverse segments of the networking and telecommunications industry.
+RAD Group is a number of independent companies that develop, manufacture and market solutions for diverse segments of the networking and telecommunications industry.
 Each company operates independently, without a holding company, but is guided by the group founders under a collective strategic umbrella.
 Companies share technology, engage in joint marketing activities and benefit from a common management structure.

 Four RAD Group companies are traded on NASDAQ in the U.S.:

 Ceragon Networks, Radware, RADCOM, and Silicom.
 The others are privately held by the Group's founders and several venture capital firms.